How much should it cost to replace a coil spring?

 Cost to Replace Coil Springs (Single vs. Pair)

 The price to replace coil springs changes if you get one or two replaced.
-Replacing just one coil spring costs less money.
-But most mechanics say you should replace both front or both rear coil springs at the same time.
-This helps keep the car level and the suspension working well.
+Replacing one coil spring is cheaper, but most mechanics recommend replacing both front or rear coil springs at the same time.
+This ensures the car stays level and the suspension functions properly.

-• Most mechanics say it is better to replace coil springs in pairs or all at once.
+• For optimal performance and safety, it’s always better to replace coil springs in pairs

 Cost Factors